LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK03-D1-WorkingWithData.md

 - For model classes

-  - We just use properties rather than create fields (aka instance variables) unless they are backing fields for properties.
+  - We just use *properties* rather than create fields (aka instance variables) unless they are *backing fields* for properties.

   - We normally don't include methods.
-    - If methods are included they should be small and just for doing some kind of unit or format conversion of the data.
+    - If methods are included they should be small and just for doing something like unit or format conversion of the data.
     - The methods should have no dependencies, since model classes should have no dependencies.

 ###  Relationships Between Model Classes
 - Some general OOP relationships:

-  - Inheritance: "is-a"
+  - **Inheritance**: "is-a"

-  - Association (similar to aggregation): "uses-a" (or "has-a")
+  - **Association** (similar to aggregation): "uses-a" (or "has-a")

-  - Composition: "part-of" &larr; *model classes will almost always have this relationship to each other.*
+  - **Composition**: "part-of" &larr; *complex model classes will almost always have this relationship to each other.*

 - Model Relationships
     - Any of the three above are possible.